Freight optimization: Understanding the three core pillars

 Freight spend analytics unlocks cost savings and efficiency gains in transportation execution.
 By analyzing data on your spending patterns, you can pinpoint areas where expenses are highest, like specific lanes, carriers, or shipment types.
 This visibility allows you to negotiate better rates with carriers, identify opportunities for shipment consolidation, and optimize routes to reduce empty miles and fuel consumption.

-The emergence of artificial intelligence (AI) enabled TMS-systems with no-code platforms has helped organizations realize value sooner and enjoy faster turn-around on their implementations.
+The emergence of artificial intelligence (AI) enabled TMS systems with no-code platforms has helped organizations realize value sooner and enjoy faster turn-around on their implementations.
 With decreased reliance on coding for setting up and running AI-powered freight optimization solutions, logistics teams are today empowered to configure and optimize freight movement strategies without extensive IT support.
 The result?
 Increased efficiency, cost savings, and a competitive edge in a dynamic marketplace.
 As AI and no-code platforms continue to evolve, we can expect even more sophisticated tools that further streamline freight optimization within the TMS, making the logistics landscape more accessible and efficient than ever before.
-Engaging all stakeholders over the course of setting up your process can help improve adoption and drive savings across your network.
+Engaging all stakeholders throughout setting up your process can help improve adoption and drive savings across your network.